 Support open access - Be a catalyst for research and discovery.
 Show your support for open access by sharing your data.

-* Storing final state data in an archive.
+* Storing final-state data in an archive

-* Making data available to others via an archive or website.
+* Making data available to others via an archive or website

-* Ensuring security of confidential data.
+* Ensuring the security of confidential data

-* Collaboratively creating and using data with other researchers.
+* Collaboratively creating and using data with other researchers

 * Synchronizing data between desktop, laptop, USB key, cloud storage, etc.

-* Maintaining a bibliography and electronic copies of relevant literature.
+* Maintaining a bibliography and electronic copies of relevant literature